abwonji95/abwonji95/README.md

 I enjoy solving problems and thinking of better solutions.I'm Open to collaborate and share ideas in Software Development Life Cycle.
 Currently residing in Kenya but open to remote Work and Opportunities. </h3>

-## Software Support Engineer at  [Baran Telecom Networks](https://btn-solutions.co.ke)

-    # Responsibilities.

-* Respond to technical support calls from end users of computers and software applications (both for the business and the customer).
-*  Set up and install new computers, networks, and software.
-* Set up user accounts and profiles on the network.
-* Install updates and perform patches.
-* Install and configure operating systems, anti-virus software and other applications.
-* Diagnose and fix network problems and hardware or software faults.
-* Manage data backups on a continuous basis.
-* Manage cloud environments for the company and the customer.
-* Identify, analyze, and resolve cloud infrastructure vulnerabilities and application deployment issues.

 #  🌱 I’m currently learning ...

 * React